Skip to Content

 The Grepr CLI

-• Management of multiple named configuration profiles.
+• Management of multiple named configuration profiles, such as different profiles for development, staging, and production environments.

 • Real-time streaming of job results in a standard, structured format.